 But diversity statistics simply measure the headcount.
 Inclusion should be the focus, for when you create a culture of inclusiveness you maximize the power of the numbers.

 In true Bowman and Brooke fashion, when it comes to diversity and inclusion, we don’t just talk the talk, but we walk the walk, holding every attorney accountable for upholding the firm’s mission of diversity and inclusion through the use of our Acts of Inclusion Checklist, a list of more than 60 varied activities that attorneys can participate in to promote diversity and inclusion with their colleagues and clients, as well as within their practice, within the firm, within their communities and within their daily lives.

 "In 1985, seven partners joined together to form Bowman and Brooke.
 Of the seven, one was a woman and one was part Native American.
 Our firm is founded on diversity and inclusion as a core value.
 Today, more than 30 years later, our commitment to diversity and inclusion remains unwavering."

-- Paul G. Cereghini, Firm Chairman and Executive Managing Partner
+- Paul G. Cereghini, Firm Chairman

 "As a combat veteran who served in Bosnia and Iraq, I know firsthand the importance a diverse team of people plays in accomplishing the mission.
 As a commander, I relied on the varied backgrounds of my soldiers to assist me in making sound decisions.
 The same principles hold true within a law firm.
 Diversity fosters relatability with clients and opponents and promotes innovative ways to solve problems."